skilesare/ICRC/ICRCs/ICRC-59/readme.md

 ##### Return Structure

 The query returns a Vector of tuples, with each tuple containing:
-- **token_id**: As defined in ICRC-7, representing the unique identifier of the NFT.
+- **token_id** - nat: As defined in ICRC-7, representing the unique identifier of the NFT.
-- **blob**: A Blob representing the cryptographic hash of the NFT's associated static metadata.
+- **hash** - blob: A 32 byte Blob representing the cryptographic hash of the NFT's associated static metadata.
 This hash serves as a fingerprint of the NFT's content, establishing a verifiable link between the NFT and its metadata at the time of minting.

 #### icrc59_token_metadata Query